Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-24-Open-Letter-to-ICCF.md

 about [Natalia Zhukova](
 https://www.facebook.com/photo/?fbid=10218443301228439&set=ecnf.100000354421769) Cover posted on her Facebook page.

-> All we Ukraininans want is to be left in peace
+> All we Ukrainians want is to be left in peace

 What a powerful statement!
 Zhukova runs a charity for Ukrainian chess players that are effected by the war.
 It's a touching and  powerfull interview, done in 2022 but but is a timeless interview valid now and in hundred years to come!